microsoft/vsts-dockerfiles/ubuntu-xplat-build/README.md

 This Docker Image is dependent on ubuntu-minjava-build so you must first download and build that image first.
 See https://github.com/Microsoft/vsts-dockerfiles/blob/master/ubuntu-minjava-build/

+Follow the instructions in the README.md file through "Build the Docker Image" -- you do NOT have to actually create a Docker container from the ubuntu-minjava-build image.

 ---
 ### Setup and/or run an Docker Host or VM